Geometric characterization and classification of B\"acklund transformations of sine-Gordon type: Wavelike, quasilinear, autonomous /s

-In terms of the local normal form \eqref{waveBT} given by Proposition \ref{waveprop}, this is equivalent to the condition that the functions $F$ and $G$ are linear in the variables $p$ and $q$, respectively.
+In terms of the local normal form \eqref{waveBT} given by Proposition \ref{waveprop}, this condition is easily seen to be equivalent to the condition that the functions $F$ and $G$ are linear in the variables $p$ and $q$, respectively.
 Thus, in the quasilinear case we may set

-where $F^i$ and $G^i$ are functions of the variables $x,y,u,v$, and the quantities $F^1, G^1$ and $F^1 G^1 - 1$ are nonzero at each point.
+where $F_i$ and $G_i$ are functions of the variables $x,y,u,v$, and the quantities $F_1, G_1$ and $1-F_1 G_1$ are nonzero at each point.
 Then the equations \eqref{waveBT} defining the \BT/ become:

 The following proposition shows that in the quasilinear case, the local coordinates of Proposition \ref{waveprop} may be refined in such a way that the functions $f, g$ become linear with respect to the variables $p,q$.
 Consequently, the PDEs \eqref{nonlinear-wave-eqs} underlying a quasilinear \BT/ \eqref{FGlinear} may both be assumed to be quasilinear as well.